openzomboid/pzlsm/README.md

   restart [args]          Restarts the server.
 Triggers informational messages for players
-                          to alert them of impending server shutdown. autorestart             Restarts server if it stuck an backups last logs. screen [args]           Calls the 1 argument as a command on the game using screen util. rcon [args]             Calls the 1 argument as a command on the game using rcon util. kickusers               Kicks all players from the server.
+                          to alert them of impending server shutdown. autorestart             Restarts server if it stuck an backups last logs. console                 Allows access the output of the game server console. screen [args]           Calls the 1 argument as a command on the game using screen util. rcon [args]             Calls the 1 argument as a command on the game using rcon util. kickusers               Kicks all players from the server.